7 Zealous Flowers That Start with Z + Growing Guide Charts

 The powerful scent of Zabel’s cherry laurel oozes in thick waves from its blowsy clusters of pale flowers.
 So abundant is the perfume that some consider it too overwhelming and will only plant this tough shrub away from buildings.

 It’s a hardy evergreen, capable of toughing it out in all types of soils, deep shade or full sun, poor fertility, and even areas of high pollution.
-As a result, it’s a solid choice for hedges and screening despite the challenges presented by fragrance and the high toxicity of its leaves and fruit.
-They laugh in the face of heavy pruning, only growing more dense as they regrow.
+As a result, it’s a solid choice for hedges and screening, they laugh in the face of heavy pruning, only growing more dense as they regrow.

 Botanical Name:Prunus laurocerasus